Connect with others who understand.

 Cardiovascular disease and AMD share many risk factors, including smoking, inflammation, and older age.
 This may be why the two diseases can develop alongside each other.

 In 2022, researchers made the connection that people with AMD are at risk of cardiovascular disease and stroke.
 Specifically, they linked drusenlike deposits underneath the retina with cardiovascular disease.
 In 2021, another study found that AMD may be a risk factor for developing cardiovascular disease.
+This study found that late AMD was more linked with cardiovascular disease than early AMD.

 How Is Heart Disease Treated?